r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 specifying non-local archives.
 By adding `--force-local` to `TAR_OPTIONS`, this is disabled and colons work for drive letters.
 One can, instead, use the Windows tar (a variant of BSD tar) on Windows 10 and newer, e.g.
-`/c/Windows/System32/tar`, but several packages rely on GNU tar features particularly during installation.
+`/c/Windows/System32/tar`, but several CRAN packages rely on GNU tar features particularly during installation.
 Rtools4 and earlier used a customized version of GNU tar, which did not need the `--force-local` options for drive letters to work.

 `MkRules.rules` expects Inno Setup in `C:/Program Files (x86)/Inno Setup 6`.
 If you have installed it into a different directory, specify it in